Home

 Learn about the Norwegian Language.

 Norway has three, official, written languages.
+Bokmål, Nynorsk and Same.

 The third language is Sami and is spoken mostly in the utmost northern part of Norway.

-The three extra vowels in the Norwegian language....
+Another unusual fact to uncover is the three extra vowels in the Norwegian language....

-æ Æ, ø Ø and å Å.
+æ Æ, ø Ø, and å Å.

 Doesn't that look like fun?
 You can't speak or write much Norwegian without these three little vowels.